isaac_ros_dope

 ./scripts/run_dev.sh

-Now visualize the pose array in RViz2:
+2. Visualize the detection3d array in RViz2:

 rviz2